madwrote/madwrote/README.md

 <!--![GitHub Trophies](https://github-profile-trophy.vercel.app/?username=your-username&theme=darkhub&no-bg=true)-->

 <!--## 🌱 projects im working on-->

-## ✨ hobbies

-- 📚 Collecting and reading cozy fantasy fiction
-- 🎮 Playing story-driven and immersive video games
-- 🖌️ Drawing digital illustration in Procreate and traditional media
-- ☀️ Enjoying quiet, sunny days with a good cup of coffee

 <!---
 madwrote/madwrote is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.